People Worry About Their Flaws In These 'Am I The Jerk?' Stories

 A few hours later I checked the app and saw that she unmatched and blocked me.

-At this point, I’m feeling dumbfounded and confused about this interaction with a potential new woman to date, on top of the heartbreak and pain from this separation.
+At this point, I’m feeling dumbfounded and confused about this interaction with a potential new woman to go out with, on top of the heartbreak and pain from this separation.

 Did I say anything wrong?
-Am I the jerk in how I talked to a woman from a social app?”
+Am I the jerk in how I talked to a woman from an app?”

 Another User Comments: